LewMC/Essence/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-description: Create a report to help us improve our software.
+about: Create a report to help us improve our software.
 title: Bug report
 labels: bug
 assignees: "LewMilburn"